 Companies That Hire Electrical Engineers

-There are a lot of companies in different industries that hire electrical engineers in various positions.
-Below are five companies that employ a large number of electrical engineers every year.
+There is a wide variety of industries for electrical engineers.
+Below are five of the best electrical engineering companies.
 These companies offer above-median wages, attractive bonuses, and competitive benefits packages.

 - International Business Machines Corporation (IBM).
-This world-renowned technology corporation globally hires computer hardware engineers and software engineers by the load.
+This world-renowned technology corporation globally hires computer hardware engineers and software engineers.
 Apart from job growth and excellent skill development, IBM offers great salaries and compensation packages.
 The average salary for an IBM engineer is around $100,831.

 - Rockwell Automation (ROK).
 This company is a pioneer in industrial and commercial automation products and information systems.
 It employs software engineers, product engineers, and other engineering majors for its information outlets, software applications, and automation components.
 Its estimated electrical engineer’s median salary is $123,056.